Vibrant and Family-friendly

 East Camden has four large parks and recreational area: Stockton Park, Ralph Williams Park, Alberta Woods Park and the Dudley Grange Park.
 These parks offer a variety of athletic courts, fields, playgrounds, and the only skate park in Camden City.

-Most recently, SJCS spearheaded developing a resident-driven neighborhood plan, My East Camden, with over 700 residents participating in some fashion for this vision for the future.
+In 2013, SJCS spearheaded developing a resident-driven neighborhood plan, My East Camden, with over 700 residents participating in some fashion for this vision for the future.
 From an extensive public process, East Camden residents, businesses, and stakeholders have outlined a strategic vision for East Camden that lays the groundwork for good quality housing in a clean and safe neighborhood; enhances the quality of life for all East Camden residents; strengthens economic development and cultural vibrancy in the commercial corridors and employment centers; and leverages community assets to advance sustainability and community cohesion.

 Four Overarching Goals of My East Camden